AlexKempen/resume-wiki/wiki.md

   * Separate similar skills if they are functionally different -
      * Use "C, C++" not "C/C++".
 Each skill should be separate, if necessary.  [see more here](https://www.reddit.com/r/EngineeringResumes/wiki/typo)

-## You Should Not:
+### You Should Not:

 * Bold random words or use unnecessary formatting.
 The _only_ necessary formatting is if the name of the skill is expressly formatted in a way.
 * Use any descriptor when describing your skills.
 Do not say "Expert in _ " or "Professional in _".
 List the _skill_ only, and use your bullet points to demonstrate your professional abilities.
 * Use multiple columns.
 One line, one column per group.
 Listing skills vertically takes up too much space.
 The highlight of your resume is in the words, and your skill bullet points are only here to get the point across and to be a reference of sorts.

-## Should I include random hobbies and other things?
+## Additional Discussion

+### Should You Include Hobbies and Other Miscellaneous Interests?

 * No.  You may hear about the stories where the interviewer and interviewee share a hobby or passion project on the side unrelated to the job.
 That may work every now and then, and it is _acceptable_ (sometimes) to put these on your resume, but the skills section is not the correct area.
 You should include that in a subsection, and only if there is nothing better to put on your resume.

-## Should I include skills that I'm not super comfortable with, if I'm new to the industry?
+### Should You Include skills That You're Not Super Comfortable With?

 * This is a judgement call.
 An inexperienced engineer that lists a few skills they've really honed in on can often look better than a new engineer with 10+ skills they've clearly never used in industry.
-Find a balance, and try to differentiate what you've used and are experienced with in, and what you've just "touched".

----
+On the other hand, you don't want to inadvertently cause yourself to get filtered out by ATS.
+Find a balance.

+### Should You Try To Quantify Your Level of Confidence/Experience?

+Some people like to try and communicate their relative experience/familiarity with various skills by indicating their confidence level or familiarity with each one on their resume.
+For example, a software developer might put something like **Python (8/10), C++ (6/10), C (5/10)**.

+We generally don't recommend doing this since it can put you at an inherent disadvantage in comparison with candidates who don't do this.
+If a job really needs to know, they can always ask directly in a pre-screening phone call/actual interview, where you'll have an actual chance to justify yourself.

 # Projects